CS171/2016-cs171-website/project.md

 Your teammate’s assessment of your contributions and the accuracy of your self-assessment will be considered as part of your overall project score.

 ## Submission Instructions
 Submission will be done by creating a zip file of all your files and emailing it to your project TF.
-At the same time, the project website must be up and running. *If your files are to big to be emailed, please make them available to your grading TF by dropbox or google drive..*
+At the same time, the project website must be up and running. *If your files are to big to be emailed, please make them available to your grading TF by dropbox or google drive.*

 Store the following in your zip file: